-Powered by .id - the population experts for City of Maroondah
+Powered by .id (informed decisions) for City of Maroondah

 The City of Maroondah is an established municipality located in the eastern suburbs of Melbourne.
 The area is predominantly residential but includes a major retail and commercial centre at Eastland Shopping Centre in Ringwood.
 Settlement in Ringwood and Croydon dates from the 1840s, with land used mainly for sheep and cattle grazing, farming and timber-getting.